Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Experimental results

-The posterior of the change-point locations (Figure~\ref{fig:phage}, right plot) clearly identifies four significant locations, as well as two more, around positions 100 and 24,000, with significantly smaller weights.
-Zoomed-in versions, showing the posterior of each of the four main locations are given in Figure~\ref{fig:phage_4_map} in Appendix~\ref{appB2}.
-The resulting MAP estimates for the change-point locations are shown in Table~\ref{table:tables_phage}, where they are also compared with the biologically ``true'' change-points \citep{bact_biol} and the estimates provided by one of the most reliable, state-of-the-art methods that have been applied to this data \citep{Braun2}.
+The posterior distribution of the change-point locations (Figure~\ref{fig:phage}, right plot) clearly identifies four significant locations, as well as two more, around positions 100 and 24,000, with significantly smaller weights.
+Zoomed-in versions, showing the posterior distribution around each of the four main locations are given in Figure~\ref{fig:phage_4_map} in Appendix~\ref{app:additional}.
+The resulting MAP estimates for the change-point locations are shown in Table~\ref{table:tables_phage}, where they are also compared with the biologically ``true'' change-points according to \cite{liu:13}, and with the estimates provided by one of the most reliable, state-of-the-art methods that have been applied to this data \citep{braun:00}.
+It is noted that the high computational requirements associated with this example make the use of the software by \cite{totterdell:17} prohibitive in this case: Compared to the datasets considered in Section~\ref{section:comparison}, the present dataset is two orders of magnitude larger, and one would need to consider at least $r = 5$ hidden states.

-According to \cite{bact_biol}, the segments we identify correspond to a biologically meaningful and important partition in terms of gene expression.
+According to \cite{liu:13}, the segments we identify correspond to a biologically meaningful and important partition in terms of gene expression.
 The first segment (1-22607) starts at the beginning of the genome and ends very close to the start of gene ``ea47" (position $22686$), which signifies the end of the ``late operon" and the beginning of the leftward ``early operon'', both of which play an important role in transcription.
 The second segment (22608-27832) essentially consists of the region ``b2", an important region containing the three well-recognized ``early" genes ``ea47", ``ea31" and ``ea59".
 The third segment (27833-38340) ends very close to the end of gene ``cro" (position $38315$), which is the start of the rightward ``early operon" that is also essential in transcription.
 Lastly, the fourth segment (38341-46731) ends very close to the end (position $46752$) of gene ``bor", one of the major genes being translated.